-Consultants and subcommittees.
+Consultants and subcommittees

-e.
+Executive Council, or other experts, as consultants to any such Committee, to assist in the performance of its function.
+Notice of such appointment shall be given to the Secretaries of both Houses.
+Each such Committee shall have power to constitute subcommittees and engage the services of consultants and coordinators necessary to the carrying on of its work.
+Ex officiis members e.
 The Presiding Bishop and the President of the House of Deputies shall be members ex officiis of every such Committee, with the right, but no obligation, to attend meetings, and with seat and vote in the deliberations thereof, and shall receive their minutes and an annual report of their activities; provided that the said presiding officers may appoint personal representatives to attend meetings in their stead, but without vote.

-Ex officiis members.

-f.
+Notification of appointments f.
 The Executive Officer of the General Convention, shall, not later than the month of January following the meeting of the General Convention, notify the members of the respective Houses of their appointments upon Joint Committees and their duty to present Reports to the next Convention.
 One year prior to opening day of the Convention, the Executive Officer of the General Convention shall remind the Chairs and the Secretaries of all Joint Committees of this duty.

-Notification of appointments.

-Officers appointed.

-g.
+Officers appointed g.
 Except as otherwise provided, the Presiding Bishop and the President of the House of Deputies shall designate a Chair and Vice-Chair, or Co-Chairs, of such Committees.
 Each such Committee shall elect its own Secretary.

-Referrals.

-h.
+Referrals h.
 It shall be the privilege of either House to refer to such a Committee any matter relating to the subject for which it was appointed; but neither House shall have the power, without the consent of the other, to instruct such Committees as to any particular line of action.

-Duties.

-i.
+Duties i.
 All such Committees shall perform all of the duties with respect to their work that are imposed on Standing Commissions by Canon I.1.2.i through m.

-Electronic meetings.

-j.
-Any Joint Standing Committee and any of its committees, sections and subcommittees may meet in person or by electronic means whereby all participants can hear each other.

-II: Proposals for Legislative Consideration

-Resolutions to be referred.

-1. Each proposal for legislative consideration, however addressed to the General Convention or to either House thereof, received prior to a date in advance of the Convention agreed upon by the Presiding Bishop and the President of the House of Deputies, shall be referred to the proper Standing Committee or Special Committee of the appropriate House by its presiding officer.
+Electronic meetings j.
+Any Joint Standing Committee and any of its committees, Sections and subcommittees may meet in person or by electronic means whereby all participants can hear each other.
+II: Proposals for Legislative Consideration Resolutions to be referred 1.
+Each proposal for legislative consideration, however addressed to the General Convention or to either House thereof, received prior to a date in advance of the Convention agreed upon by the Presiding Bishop and the President of the House of Deputies, shall be referred to the proper Standing Committee or Special Committee of the appropriate House by its presiding officer.

-Resolutions to be in proper form.